mozilla/releases_insights/README.md

 1. Clone this repository
 2. install dependencies: `composer install`
-3. start PHP development server in a terminal either by launching the `starts.sh` script or with this command:<br>
+3. start PHP development server in a terminal either by launching the `start.sh` script or with this command:<br>
   `php -S localhost:8082 -t public/ app/inc/router.php`

 The website will be available at http://localhost:8082